Plutonomicon/plutarch-plutus/docs/TRICKS.md

   | PDNothing (Term s (PDataRecord '[]))
 ```

-It'd be a very subtle mistake to instead define it as-
+It'd be a very subtle mistake to instead define it as:

 ```hs
 data PMaybeData a (s :: S)